marcaube/StatusBoard/README.md

 Add the graph to StatusBoard app and you get this:

 ![Graph Widget](doc/graph-01.jpg)

+See the official [Graph tutorial](http://www.panic.com/statusboard/docs/graph_tutorial.pdf) for more infos.

 ### Create a DIY widget (a.k.a.
 HTML widget)